TVNZ apologises to Shortland Street audience after plane crash cliffhanger

 The aircraft crashed onto mudflats in the Kaitoke Harbour, locals nearby likening the sound of the incident to a car crash.

-The bodies of the plane's two occupants were retrieved by emergency services just before 6pm and the scene was being examined.
+The bodies of the plane's two occupants were retrieved by emergency services just before 6pm last night and the scene was being examined.

 The aircraft crashed during low-tide and has since been surrounded by water and would be left in the water overnight.

-In tonight's episode, Shortland Street character Chris Warner decided to charter a private plane to take him and his colleagues to his family lodge for the holidays.
+In last night's episode, Shortland Street character Chris Warner decided to charter a private plane to take him and his colleagues to his family lodge for the holidays.

 However, the plane crashed after the pilot suffered a heart attack.
 The fates of injured father and son Mo and Jack Hannah were left hanging.